 Aleksander Galich, performing bard wrote in his classics “Clouds Are Floating to Abakan”

-Break ice on that road!What for I do my twenty-year term, Tossed along the net of Gulags?
+When my iron cane break ice on that road!What for I do my twenty-year term, Tossed along the net of Gulags?

 Wikimedia.
 A map of the former Soviet Union showing key gulag locations.

 Going to bed, people were not sure that in the morning they would wake up at their apartment.
 Black Crows, as people called the black cars without windows that could stop at any house arresting its residents without trial and investigation.
 The base to pick victims came from denunciations, phone calls, simply by suspicions that this or that citizen does not approve the purge of country from “foreign spies”.
 All over the country popped up “troikas,” – mini committees of three non-juridical individuals, “true communists,” appointed amidst proletarians, or industrial workers to judge and sentence victims during this seemingly idiotic purging complain.
 However, the key for understanding the real motivation behind that wave of mass arrests laid in the content of the charges, as if invented by devil’s himself.
 Thousands were charged of being Japanese spays not knowing any Japanese… An arrested person could be charged as an Argentinean intelligence officer, Madrid terrorist, person who had rich relatives in Paris who stole tsarinna diamond tiara and are hiding it under their bed.
 Some other unmasked people’s enemy could be the friend of anti-Bolsheviks committee in Shanghai, and there were multitude of other equally ridiculous sentences.